kelseyhightower/pipeline/labs/hub-configuration-file.md

 gsutil cp hub.enc gs://${PROJECT_ID}-pipeline-configs/
 ```

-### Grant the Container Builder Service Account Access to the GitHub Encryption Key
+### Grant the Cloud Build Service Account Access to the GitHub Encryption Key

-In this section you will grant access to the `github` encrypt key to the Container Builder service account.
-Performing these steps will enable Container Builder to decrypt the hub configuration file during any automated build.
+In this section you will grant access to the `github` encrypt key to the Cloud Build service account.
+Performing these steps will enable Cloud Build to decrypt the hub configuration file during any automated build.

 Retrieve the active GCP project number and store it in the `PROJECT_NUMBER` env var: